Fish Nutrition

 Fish Nutritional Requirements

-There are thought to be over 33,000 different species of fish in the world, and around 10,000 in the ornamental fish trade.
-With feeding strategies and nutritional needs varying between fish families and even species.
+There are thought to be over 33,000 different species of fish in the world, and around 2,500 in the ornamental fish trade.
+Feeding strategies and nutritional needs vary between this myriad of fish families and species.
 Whilst this may sound daunting, it is easy to provide good nutrition by following some basic principles.

-Fish also have particular physical feeding needs.
-They can be bottom, middle or surface feeders or algae grazers and the diet offered needs to be appropriate to meet these different needs.
-Unless there is only one species of fish in the tank, it is very likely that different foods will be needed: some floating, some sinking, and targeted to feeding strategy of the fish Owners will need to take this into consideration when choosing their fish and benefit from some guidance from the retailer.
+Unless there is only one species of fish in the tank, it is very likely that different foods will be needed.
+Owners will need to consider this when choosing their fish and ask for guidance from the retailer.

 Fish Diet

-Most species of fish are unable to make their own Vitamin C and so must be provided with this nutrient in the diet.
-Essential Vitamins including A, C, D, E, K and B group should be supplied in all complete fish foods.
+Most species of fish are unable to make their own Vitamin C and so they must be provided with this nutrient in the diet.
+Essential Vitamins including A, C, D, E, K and B group, are all supplied in complete fish foods.

 Fish Feeding Tips

-• Generally, fish should be fed two to three times daily.
-Fish will learn the routine and equate you being close to the tank as food time!
+- Generally, fish should be fed two to three times daily.
+Fish will learn the routine and assume it’s feeding time if you are close to the tank!

-• It is important to ask about the specific feeding needs of a fish before purchasing it, as some may have special requirements.
+- Always ask about the specific feeding needs of a fish before purchasing it, as some may have special requirements and you need to consider all the fish in the tank.

 Fish food quality has a significant impact on the aquarium or pond environment, and how easy it is to maintain.
-This is because it is the main source of the dissolved and solid waste that fish produce.
+This is because it is the main source of the dissolved and solid waste produced by the fish.
 Overfeeding, or feeding a poor-quality food, will result in greater waste production, and faster pollution of the water.
 This in turn necessitates more maintenance to keep the environment healthy.

 Good quality foods use the right ingredients, manufacturing processes, and formulas to keep waste production to a minimum, whilst at the same time providing the fish with a healthy diet.